eguiraud/tdataframe/TDFGuide.md

 ```
 The first line creates a `TDataFrame` associated to the `TTree` "myTree".
 This tree has a branch named "MET".

 `Histo` is an action; it returns a smart pointer (a `TActionResultPtr` to be precise) to a `TH1F` histogram filled with the `MET` of all events.
-The quantity stored in the branch must not necessarily be a single number per entry, it can also be a collection.
+If the quantity stored in the branch is a collection, the histogram is filled with its elements.

 There are many other possible [actions](#overview), and all their results are wrapped in smart pointers; we'll see why in a minute.